DENNISON Surname Maps of Ireland

 DENNISON in 1901

 There were 306 with this surname in Ireland in 1901.
-The surname is ranked 1902nd in Ireland in the same year, MURPHY is ranked 1st since it is the most common Irish surname.
+The surname is ranked 1902nd in Ireland.
+MURPHY is ranked 1st since it is the most common Irish surname.

 Religion: Anglican: 144 (47.06%), Catholic: 85 (27.78%), Methodist: 45 (14.71%), Presbyterian: 28 (9.15%), Christian: 2 (0.65%), Other / Not Given: 2 (0.65%)